EldonGabriel/eldongabriel.github.io/_posts/2026-04-16-report-bios-uefi-system-boot-architecture.md

 ## 1.3 Resolution and Validation

-The system boot process was reviewed to confirm correct startup behavior and secure configuration.
+The system boot process was reviewed to confirm the correct startup behavior and secure configuration.

 | Parameter | Configuration Value |
 | :--- | :--- |